Mevan-V/Spider_Inductions/README.md

-This repository is to store spider induction task files.
+This repository stores the Spider Induction task files in their corresponding domain named repositories.